rkrockstar/Neo-Feed-Retrieve-a-list-of-Asteroids-based-on-their-closest-approach-date-to-Earth-/README.md

 Please use python 3.6.3 interpreter to run the programs.

-Please install all the following python libraries (if necesary):
+Please install all the following python libraries (if neccessary):
 1. urllib
 2. json
 3. datetime